brenobaptista/blog/src/posts/working-with-images-from-terminal-using-imagemagick.md

 ### Resizing

-You can pass the `-resize` flag to resize an image with size in pixels or percentage.
-Also you could [pass options](https://legacy.imagemagick.org/Usage/resize/) to ignore aspect ratio, for example.
+You can pass the `-resize` flag to resize an image with a size in pixels or percentage.
+Also, you could [pass options](https://legacy.imagemagick.org/Usage/resize/) to ignore aspect ratio, for example.

 ```bash
 convert -resize 512x512 image.jpg resized-image.jpg